Rhode Island

 The person arrested, detained or otherwise identified as a suspect and who is thereafter exonerated may deny for any purpose that the arrest ever occurred and under no circumstances shall such an arrestee be required to disclose the arrest for any purpose including, but not limited to, any application for employment, professional license, concealed weapons permit or the purchase of a firearm or other weapon.

 Records are automatically sealed, with limited exceptions, upon final disposition of a juvenile case, which includes dismissal, a finding of not guilty, and adjudication and completion of any sentence.
 R.I.
-Gen. Laws §§ 14-1-6.1, 14-1-64(b).
-Juvenile adjudication can be used for sentencing purposes in adult court and does constitute a conviction for impeachment purposes.
+Gen. Laws §§ 14-1-6.1.
+Juvenile adjudications for felony offenses can be used for sentencing purposes in adult court. § 14-1-40(b).
+Juvenile court adjudications do not “operate to disqualify the child in any future civil service application, examination, or appointment.” § 14-1-40(a).

-According to statistics compiled by the Rhode Island Judicial Technology Center, as reported in the Providence Journal, in 2014 Rhode Island courts sealed the records of 2,798 felonies and 8,800 misdemeanors, where there was an admission of guilt, a no contest plea, or a conviction.
-In 2013, the number of expunged cases totaled 13,385, including 2,076 felonies and 10,974 misdemeanors. http://www.providencejournal.com/article/20150413/NEWS/150419664.
-These numbers represent a marked increase from the previous two years: in 2012, 269 felonies were expunged and 3,929 misdemeanors were expunged, and those numbers represent a 36 percent increase from the 3,091 total expungments granted in 2011.
+According to statistics compiled by the Rhode Island Judicial Technology Center, as reported in the Providence Journal on April 14, 2015 (article unavailable to the public without a subscription), in 2014 Rhode Island courts sealed the records of 2,798 felonies and 8,800 misdemeanors, where there was an admission of guilt, a no contest plea, or a conviction.
+In 2013, the number of expunged cases totaled 13,385, including 2,076 felonies and 10,974 misdemeanors.
+These numbers represent a marked increase from the previous two years: in 2012, 269 felonies were expunged and 3,929 misdemeanors were expunged, and those numbers represent a 36 percent increase from the 3,091 total expungements granted in 2011.
 According to court statistics, in the nine years between 2000 and 2008, Rhode Island courts expunged the records of 42,080 convictions, of which 4,304 were felonies.
 The total number of records expunged between 2000 and 2008, including non-conviction dispositions, was 74,941.
 The numbers in all categories have been trending upwards each year since 2000.

 Effective July 1, 2014, a person with no more than one non-violent felony conviction may apply to the Parole Board, after completion of sentence and a waiting period, for a “certificate of recovery & re-entry” which may serve to “relieve the petitioner, in appropriate cases, of some of the collateral consequences resulting from his or her criminal record.”
 R.I.
 Gen. Laws § 13-8.2-1.
 Specifically, the certificate may “serve as one determining factor as to whether the petitioner has been successful in his or her rehabilitation.”
 See also § 13-8.2-2(5)(a certificate “shall serve as one determining factor, consistent with concerns of public safety, of the person’s ability to obtain employment, professional licenses, housing and other benefits and opportunities.
 Provided, further, that said instrument shall serve as a determination that the person receiving it has successfully achieved his or her recovery & re-entry goals as provided for in § 13-8.2-4.”)
 Under a 2020 law, licensing applicants convicted of crimes that “substantially relate to the occupation for which a license is sought shall not be disqualified from the occupation if the person can show competent evidence of sufficient rehabilitation.”
 (See IV, B Occupational or business licensing below for further detail.)